Bright Automotive: The IDEA

 The Bright Automotive IDEA was a plug-in hybrid light cargo vehicle that was designed to get approximately 100 mpgus for customers who drive 60 mi per day.
 It used pure electric (rear) propulsion for the first 40 mi of a trip and then changes over to hybrid mode with a 4-cylinder, front wheel drive, 2-liter internal combustion engine.
 The IDEA had 180 cuft of cargo space with a load capacity of 2000 lb, and a curb weight of 3200 lb.

 One of Bright's main goals in designing the IDEA was to keep the size and the cost of the battery low.
 This was accomplished by starting the design process from a clean sheet of paper.
 Working with Alcoa, Bright used aluminum for the chassis, which is significantly lighter than the customary steel used in other cars.
 Also, Bright created an aerodynamic body (0.30 Cd, US Patent No. US D613,204 S) and used low rolling resistance tires to increase efficiency.
 All these factors led to a car that was light and efficient (up to 10 times more efficient than existing commercial vans), leading to the use of a smaller battery.

 The IDEA was designed as a fleet vehicle for corporations and governments with fuel efficiency and cost-savings in mind (i.e., "return on investment" or ROI).
 According to Bright, most current light cargo vehicles only have a fuel economy of about 15 mpgus and the improved fuel efficiency of the IDEA could save companies money after the second or third year of ownership, based on the price per gallon of fuel.

+According to a former member of staff, after the company folded, the only prototype Bright Idea van in existence was donated to a non-profit organisation in Indiana.
+In 2022, however, the prototype was sold on Facebook Marketplace for $1500 and eventually found its way to the shop of YouTube car restoration channel LegitStreetCars.